GOLD's 30x30 Challenge will change your writing routine - GOLD Comedy - Make Funny Stuff

 That’s it.

-That’s the whole idea behind GOLD Comedy’s 30×30 Challenge: 30 days, 1 minute of comedy writing per day.
-A sentence.
-A premise.
+That’s the whole idea behind GOLD Comedy’s 30×30 Challenge: 30 days, writing 1 minute of comedy per day.
+A couple jokes.
+A half-thought-through premise.
 A weird list.
 A bit you rant about in your head but haven’t written down yet.
 Your pitch for Devil Wears Prada 3.
-Whatever it is, you do it for a minute.
+Whatever it is, write until you have a minute’s worth.
 Then you call it a win.
 Bing bang boom, baybee!
 You’re done for the day!
 After 30 days…(I know you know where I’m going with this)…you’ll have 30 minutes of comedy!

 It sounds too easy.
 But, that’s the point.